qilingframework/qiling/docs/GDBSERVER.md

     test_gdb(["../examples/rootfs/x8664_linux/bin/x8664_hello_static"], "../examples/rootfs/x8664_linux")
 ```

-By default, gdbserver listens at **localhost**, port **9999**.
+By default, gdbserver listens at **localhost**, port **9999** and emulated code will pause at entrypoint.

-The emulated code will break at entrypoint, waiting for connection & control from gdb client.

 ---

 ### Debug with IDA

-Currently only tested in IDA7.4.
+Only tested in IDAPro 7.4

-Firstly, run Qiling code, with gdbserver enable, like in the sample script above.
+1. run Qiling code, with gdbserver enable, like in the sample script above.

-Then run IDA and set options like in the below screenshot:
+2. Configure IDAPro as below

 ![GDB-IDA](./GDBSERVER-IDA.png)

-Note: Make sure you select the architecture of target code.
+3. Make sure you select the architecture of target code

-Below is an example on how we use gdb to debug an x86-64 binary in Qiling.
+4. Make sure you rebase your code so breakpoint will work

+### Debug with GDB

 **set arch**
 ```bash